codevise/pageflow/entry_types/scrolled/doc/internal/understanding_motif_area_handling.md

 content down such that the content does not intersect the motif area initially.

-For an overview of cases, look at the code comments and tests of the `useMotifAreaState` hook.
+For an overview of cases, look at the code comments in `useBackdropSectionClassNames.module.css`.

 ## Backdrop Translation (Not Implemented)